 After founding the NAACP Legal Defense Fund in 1940, Marshall became the key strategist in the effort to end racial segregation, in particular meticulously challenging Plessy v.
-Ferguson, the Court-sanctioned legal doctrine that called for “separate but equal” structures for white and blacks.
+Ferguson, the Court-sanctioned legal doctrine that called for “separate but equal” structures for white and Black people.
 Marshall won a series of court decisions that gradually struck down that doctrine, ultimately leading to Brown v.
 Board of Education, which he argued before the Supreme Court in 1952 and 1953, finally overturning “separate but equal” and acknowledging that segregation greatly diminished students’ self-esteem.
 Asked by Justice Felix Frankfurter during the argument what he meant by “equal,” Mr. Marshall replied, “Equal means getting the same thing, at the same time, and in the same place.

 In 1957, LDF, led by Marshall, became an entirely separate entity from the NAACP with its own leadership and board of directors and has remained a separate organization to this day.

 As a lead legal architect of the civil rights movement, Marshall constantly traveled to small, dusty, scorching courtrooms throughout the south.
 At one point, he oversaw as many as 450 simultaneous cases.
 Among other major victories, he successfully challenged a whites-only primary election in Texas in addition to a case in which the Supreme Court declared that restrictive covenants that barred blacks from buying or renting homes could not be enforced in state courts.